-- The implications of fracture stability and management on positioning of the patient for eating, drinking and swallowing. - The effect of positioning restrictions (e.g. external fixators limiting seating) on swallowing function/safety and nutrition/hydration. - Surgical interventions and post-operative complications that may impact on swallowing and communication e.g. post-operative delirium. - Comorbidities that can affect swallowing and communication in Major Trauma patients e.g. COPD, dementia, degenerative neurological disorders, brain injury, maxillofacial injuries. - The impact of critical illness/endotracheal intubation/tracheostomy on swallowing and communication in critically ill and post-critical care Major Trauma patients. - Factors that increase the risk of aspiration in Major Trauma patients (e.g. non-ideal positioning, dependency on others for feeding, pre-existing dysphagia, prolonged or traumatic intubations, critical illness myopathy and polyneuropathy). - Indications for instrumental assessment of swallowing or other onward referrals e.g. ENT. - Texture modification and compensatory swallowing strategies. - Swallowing rehabilitation approaches. - Communication assessment and therapy in Major Trauma patients e.g. cognitive communication disorders following traumatic brain injury.
+- The implications of fracture stability and management on positioning of the patient for eating, drinking and swallowing. - The implications of the level of spinal injury and its impact on eating, drinking and swallowing. - The effect of positioning restrictions (e.g. flat bed rest, restricted seating) on swallowing function/safety and nutrition/hydration. - Spinal orthoses e.g. cervical braces and their impact on swallowing physiology. - Surgical interventions and post-operative complications that may impact on swallowing and communication e.g. post-operative delirium. - Co-morbidities that can affect swallowing and communication in Major Trauma patients e.g. COPD, dementia, pre-existing neurological disorders, traumatic brain injury, maxillofacial injuries. - The impact of critical illness/endotracheal intubation/tracheostomy on swallowing and communication in critically ill and post-critical care Major Trauma patients. - Factors that increase the risk of aspiration in Major Trauma patients (e.g. non-ideal positioning, dependency on others for feeding, pre-existing dysphagia, prolonged or traumatic intubations, critical illness myopathy and polyneuropathy). - Indications for instrumental assessment of swallowing or other onward referrals e.g. ENT. - Texture modification and compensatory swallowing strategies. - Swallowing rehabilitation approaches. - Communication assessment and therapy in Major Trauma patients e.g. cognitive communication disorders following traumatic brain injury.